NariddhKhean/AIA-Frontend/README.md

 ## Description

-The objective of this project is to develop a full stack web platform for the _AI in Architecture_ studio, whereby the students can display both their models and results, and deploy them onto whichever cloud technology IAAC so chooses.
+The objective of this project is to develop a full stack web platform for the _AI in Architecture_ studio, whereby the students can display both their ML models and results, and deploy them onto whichever cloud technology IAAC so chooses.

 ### Frontend